 Internal Lymph Nodes

 Numerous lymph nodes exist within the thoracic and abdominal cavities.
-They can not be palpated, and their enlargement does not show up on routine blood samples.
+They cannot be palpated, and their enlargement does not show up on routine blood samples.
 They might be seen on radiographs or ultrasound if they are significantly enlarged.

 This radiograph of the chest shows the heart and lungs clearly.
 The lower arrow points to the location of the sternal lymph node.
-It is not visible in this dog because it is normal.
+It is barely visible in this dog because it is normal.
 The top arrow points to a round, white structure.
 It is a tumor nodule that has spread from cancer elsewhere in body.

 The greatly enlarged sublumbar lymph nodes are circled in this dog with cancer.
 See the close up below